simplesalt/main-9bc77/content/posts/Agile_in_a_nutshell.md

 ---
-title: Sample CICD flow
+title: Agile in a Nutshell
 excerpt: >-
   Agile in a nutshell
 date: '2019-10-29'
 seo:
-  title: Sample CICD flow
+  title: Agile in a Nutshell
   description: >-
     Agile in a nutshell
   extra: